 After a lazy morning, we do the 200km to Katherine.
 This place surprised us as we arrive in July, It’s full of activity and atmosphere.
 We park up at the Riverview Tourist Park which is the ideal location to walk to the Katherine Hot Springs.
 How amazing are the hot springs.
 Be sure to start in the upper pool and float down to the bottom pool.
 Crystal clear, beautifully warm water among trees.
 What a way to start the morning.
 We were there by 8am and had it all to ourselves.

 We check out the Katherine Outback Experience which is a fantastic show!
-Run by locals Annabel and Tom - an Australian Country Music Golden Guitar Winner, its an informative and humorous show!
+Run by locals Annabel and Tom - an Australian Country Music Golden Guitar Winner, it’s an informative and humorous show!
 The kids loved watching the working dogs, playing with puppies and watching Tom break in a horse.

 From Katherine we headed north to the stunning Edith Falls only a 45 minute drive.
-It was a very hot day so we decided to skip the 2km return trek to the top pools.
-Instead, cooling off in the clear waters of the bottom pool.
-We had lunch here and wished we were staying in the campground located right by the falls.
-We had already committed to a booking at Mount Bundy Station.
+It was a very hot day so we decided to skip the 2km return trek to the top pools, but if you get the chance make sure you plan to head up there and check them out.
+The photo’s we have seen look amazing!!
+Instead, we spent a few hours cooling off in the clear waters of the bottom pool.
+We had lunch here and wished we were staying in the campground located right by the falls but we had already committed to a booking at Mount Bundy Station.

 A bit further up the road and we get to Adelaide River and Mount Bundy Station.
 A working cattle station, it has an awesome vibe and only located 3km from the township.
 It has some great history, offering a range of accomodation, it's pet friendly and has an abundance of farm animals and wildlife to check out.
 Nigel the Bull was a favourite with the kids..